walmartlabs/concord-website/docs/getting-started/concord-dsl.md

 The Concord DSL defines the syntax used in the Concord file - a `concord.yml` file in the root of your project.
-It is based on using the simple, human readable format [YAML](http://www.yaml.org/) and defines all your workflow process, forms and other aspects:
+It is based on using the simple, human readable format [YAML](http://www.yaml.org/) and defines all your workflow process flows, configuration, forms and other aspects:

 - [Example](#example)
 - [Project Configuration in `configuration`](#configuration)